Vatari/Car-Shop-v.2/README.md

 Local installation:

 1. Download zipped folder
-2. Open server folder and run npm i
+2. Open folder and run npm i
 3. Create .env file in root directory and set DB_USERNAME and DB_PASSWORD
 4. Install MongoDB locally and set address /models/index.js
 5. Server is set to port 3000, but you can change it in main index.js